The Great Reset & the Fourth Industrial Revolution

 English Standard Version

-The Book of Daniel contains the single longest prophecy in the Bible, which chronicles thousands of years and well on into the future.
+The Book of Daniel chapter eleven contains the single longest prophecy in the Bible; whom biblical scholars believe chronicles principally the break up of the Greco-Macedonian Empire, before projecting into the future.
 The early part of the chapter references Greece or Javan – somewhat confusingly – as it is not the son of Japheth being described, but actually the Greco-Macedonian Empire and its confrontation with the existing, ruling Medo-Persian Empire ending in 331 BCE.

 Isaiah 7:8